 Grow your own for kids

-What do you need for your kids to grow vegetables?
+So, what do you need for your kids to grow vegetables?

 Not much – you just need somewhere to grow your veggies, sun, seeds & water.

 Somewhere to grow your veggies – you don’t need much space, in fact almost all vegetables can be grown in gaps in the flower bed, pots or even window boxes full of compost.
 Potatoes can even be grown in a barrel or very large bag of compost .

 Sun – most vegetables need a sunny spot, and tomatoes do well in a gro-bag against a sunny house wall.

 You can buy basic vegetables seeds for about £1 a packet in your local supermarket or for specific varieties & home delivery order online.
 For more instant and reliable results buy seedlings but this will be more expensive.

 Water – you will need to water the seeds/plants in, then occasionally when dry.
 Kids love to water but will forget so you’ll have to keep an eye on this yourself.